banner

 Timeline.
 Map.
 Go to today’s Bible reading (use your browser arrow to return): Psalms 3, 4, 11, 23, 26, 12, 36, 2Samuel 16:1-14

-If a person has lived in America even a short while, he has seen a black flag flown with an emblem of a bowed head silhouetted on a white background.
+If a person has lived in America for a short while, he has seen a black flag flown with an emblem of a bowed head silhouetted on a white background.
 It stands for those who are missing in action (MIA).
-Most were missing while serving on active duty during military maneuvers.
+Most were missing while serving in active duty during military maneuvers.
 Their fate is still unknown.
 Loved ones and friends fly the flags so we may never forget them.

 “Leave no man behind” is the motto of America’s armed forces.
 Searches continue for those left behind, even if they are presumed dead.
 We want the families of those servicemen and our nation to know we have not forgotten them.

-Confidence
+David’s Confidence

-David walks away from Jerusalem in shame, and some think he is a coward.
+David walks away from Jerusalem in shame, and some think he’s a coward.
 “Flee as a bird to your mountain,” they taunt, but David takes refuge in the LORD (Psalm 11:1, NIV).
-Along the way, he is mocked (Psalm 3:2), and he and his troops are pelted with stones and showered with dirt by a Benjamite still loyal to the household of Saul (2Samuel 16:5-13).

 David proclaims, “But you are a shield around me, O LORD; you bestow glory on me and lift up my head” (Psalm 3:3, NIV).
 The king has so much faith in God that he declares, “I will lie down and sleep in peace, for you alone, O LORD, make me dwell in safety” (Psalm 4:8, NIV).
 He also writes, “The LORD is my shepherd, I shall not be in want [not lacking anything needed]” (Psalm 23:1, NIV).